Property Rights of Unmarried Couples in Spokane, Washington: Addressing Your Legal Interests

 - No automatic inheritance rights without proper estate planning

-- Limited alimony/maintenance options for financially dependent partners
+- Limited support options for financially dependent partners

 - Potential challenges with retirement account division